Who is this saucy young woman? Don’t know? Don’t care?

 Here she is living with her husband and two children (including my dad, age 6) in Los Angeles in 1940.

-These facts are so much more interesting with a photo or two to go with them, aren’t they?
+These facts are so much more interesting with a photo or two to go with them, don’t you think?

 Interest in genealogy is increasing

-Such are the tidbits I pick up at conferences, the most recent one being the 10th anniversary celebration (and 7th annual conference) of the Association of Professional Photo Organizers (APPO).
-Happy birthday APPO, and congratulations to founder Cathi Nelson!
+Such are the tidbits I pick up at conferences, the most recent one being the 10th anniversary celebration (and 7th annual conference) of the Association of Professional Photo Organizers (APPO), now The Photo Managers.
+Happy anniversary and congratulations to founder Cathi Nelson!